 Saturday, March 7, 2020

 After a short night’s sleep and a great breakfast, we took the shuttle to the airport to collect our Hertz rental car.
 Hertz provided us with a Renault Stepwise, a compact small vehicle.
 We drove to the hotel, loaded our luggage, and I tried to connect my dashcam to one of the two cigarette lighters.
 Neither worked on this low mileage car, and I was disgusted.
 The more significant issue was that on two occasions, I tried to close the rear door and ended up cutting myself in two different spots on my face.
-The rear doors are an above-average height with a sharp edge.
+The rear doors are above average height with a sharp edge.
 From an engineering design point of view, the vehicle is a disaster.
 Linda bumped her nose on the silly door but did not break her skin.

 On leaving the airport, we drove to a nearby friend’s home to borrow a Taser for our short duration in the Cape.
 Wally drove me to a nearby shopping center for me to draw rands from the ATM.
 At a minimum, I needed cash for the tolls on the way to my sister in Montagu.
 After tea and cookies, we made our way to my other sister, living in the northern suburbs of Cape Town.
 Linda had never seen their home, and I had not seen the renovations.
 After another round of tea and snacks, we followed through driving three hours to my sister and brother-in-law’s farm in Montagu.
 That night we stayed in Cottage 3 on the farm.
 Please appreciate that driving in South Africa required me to drive on the left-hand side of the road with a stick shift rental car.

-I am the proud owner of three pairs of eyeglasses; one for general use, one for computer use, and sunglasses.
+I am the proud owner of three pairs of eyeglasses: one for routine use, one for computer use, and sunglasses.
 When we arrived in Montagu, unpacked, and set everything in its place, I realized that my “regular” eyeglasses were missing.
 A quick call to Hertz verified that I had left it in Renault’s glove compartment/cubbyhole and that they would keep it in a secure place until we retrieved it on our return to Cape Town on Tuesday.

-A dozen of us met for a tapas dinner at the BluVines restaurant, including Simon, and wife Yvette (more about them later), Jonathan and Sharon (additional detail to follow), Linda, and me.
+A dozen of us met for a tapas dinner at the BluVines restaurant, including Simon, and his wife Yvette (more about them later), Jonathan and Sharon (additional detail to follow), Linda, and me.
 I wrote about Richard Weilers and his restaurant in a blog, and with the delicious food and waiters who entertain with singing.
 You may imagine what a wonderful evening we had.

 Sunday, March 8, 2020